akashin/GAIL/README.md

 # Game AI Library
 Library for implementing agents for playing games

+## Goals
+The library should allow the following:
+- Quickly build a simple bot for online game competition.
+- Allow range of algorithms from normal search to machine learning.
+- Be fast to be used for real game rather then only for prototyping.

+Non-goals:
+- Support for multiple languages.

 ## Code structure

 This code in the repository is structured in the following way: